 Support from our Chief, Dr. Daniel Penny

-Well-known around the world as a preeminent leader in our specialty, Dr. Daniel Penny, M.D., Ph.D. is the chief of pediatric cardiology and plays an active role in fellowship recruitment and education.
-Dr. Penny gives numerous lectures for fellows, facilitates discussions, co-authors manuscripts and provides the valuable career guidance that only an experienced leader can.
-He provides guidance to fellows in numerous ways and acts as a source for advice as they build a foundation for their careers.
-Moreover, Dr. Penny hosts visiting professors on a regular basis to include Professor Robert Anderson and Dr. Norman Silverman, allowing fellows to have exposure to leading experts from institutions outside of our own.
+Well-known around the world as a preeminent leader in our specialty, Dr. Daniel Penny, M.D., Ph.D. is the chief of the Section Pediatric Cardiology and plays an active role in fellowship recruitment and education.
+Dr. Penny gives lectures for fellows, facilitates discussions, co-authors manuscripts, and provides the valuable career guidance that only an experienced leader can.
+He acts as a source for advice as fellows build a foundation for their careers.
 Dr. Penny has a special interest in international medicine and was instrumental in establishing The Cardiovascular Institute in Hue City, Vietnam.

 We've Written The Book On It!!